Last updated on August 25th, 2021

-How we sleep have an impact on our health, especially the neck and the back.
-It is therefore not surprising that 99 percent of the people have woken up at least once in their lifetime with a neck and back pain induced by a wrong sleeping position.
+How we sleep has an impact on our health, especially the neck and the back.
+It is therefore not surprising that 99 percent of the people have woken up at least once in their lifetime with neck and back pain induced by a wrong sleeping position.
 This quick guide looks into various sleeping positions and their effect on your back.

 Why is your sleeping position important?

 A sleeping position is considered as the alignment of your spine, neck, hips, and shoulders while you sleep.
 It is crucial to your health because it determines the stress on the neck and spine.
 It also has an impact on your breathing capability and the pumping function of the heart.

 Sleeping positions that are good for your health

 Below are the most basic sleeping positions that improve your health: